Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Emperor Zhu Yuanzhang's Calligraphy Work "Da Jun Tie" — Palace Museum

-Losing of Beloved Crown Prince
+The Loss of the Beloved Crown Prince

-Zhu Biao was a kind and talented crown prince, whom Zhu Yuanzhang loved and supported heartily.
+Zhu Biao was a kind and talented crown prince whom Zhu Yuanzhang loved and supported heartily.

-Zhu Biao always managed everything well, and gained the respect and support of all marshals and ministers of the Ming Empire, through his genuine kindness and exceptional political talent.
+Zhu Biao always managed everything well and gained the respect and support of all marshals and ministers of the Ming Empire through his genuine kindness and exceptional political talent.

 Royal Nine-tasselled Crown (Jiu Liu Mian), Unearthed From Tomb of Prince Zhu Tan, the Tenth Son of Emperor Zhu Yuanzhang — Shandong Museum (Photo by Dongmaiying)